jutinwang/HTML-Portfolio/README.md

-# HTML-Portfolio
+# HTML-Website
-My online portfolio as an HTML Website with some CSS for looks
+My personal online website built using HTML and CSS